ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 <!--  -->
 - Our target:
 	- Top research that (at least) can be published in top conferences/journals, like ICML/NIPS/JMLR.
-	- I personally prefer fundamental and theoretical research that has practical impacts.
+	- I personally prefer fundamental and/or theoretical research that has practical impacts.

 <!--  -->
 - The first thing you will need to do when you become one of my students: